Julchu/Pricey/README.md

 # Launching the Firebase/Firestore emulator
 # You can open the emulator at localhost:4000/firestore
-firebase --project <projectId> emulators:start --only firestore
+firebase --project <projectId> emulators:start --only auth,firestore,storage

 # Sometimes emulator port is in use, this command will kill that port
 sudo kill -9 $(sudo lsof -t -i:8080)